-The data is specified as a raster grid with the height values being calculated at the centre of the pixel.
-To represent this in ASCII grid format the initial coordinates in the map header originate on the north-west corner of the tile.
-The data is presented in rows reading from west to east creating a row of 200 values.
-The next row will begin 25 m from the western edge (pixel-centre) 50 m south of the origin and again progressing at 50 m intervals to the east.
+The data is specified as a raster grid, with the height values being calculated as a mean of the heights across the whole 5 metre pixel.
+To represent this in ASCII grid format, the z values are presented 2.5 m from the north-west corner of the tile (to provide the pixel-centre).
+The data is presented in rows reading from west to east creating a row of 1000 values.
+The next row will begin 2.5 m from the western edge 7.5 m south of the northern tile edge (under the first value) and again progressing at 5 m intervals to the east.
+The header provides the coordinates of the south-west corner (xllcorner and yllcorner) to ensure that a GIS places the data correctly.